department-of-veterans-affairs/vets-website/content/pages/health-care/health-conditions/mental-health/suicide-prevention.md

 ### What are the signs that someone may be considering suicide?

 Many Veterans don’t show any signs of an urge to harm themselves before doing so.

-But some may show signs of depression, anxiety, low self-esteem, or hopelessness, like:
+**But some Veterans may show signs of depression, anxiety, low self-esteem, or hopelessness, like:**

 - Seeming sad, depressed, anxious, or agitated most of the time
 - Sleeping either all the time or not much at all